-With the current pressures we are still facing from the economic slowdown, difficulties in renewing finance, the challenge of achieving targets, even simply paying suppliers bills and it becomes easy to see that the risk of fraud for all sizes of businesses has increased significantly.
+With the current pressures we are still facing from a slow economy, challenges associated with difficulties in renewing finance, the challenge of achieving targets, even simply paying suppliers bills and it becomes easy to see that the risk of fraud for all sizes of businesses has increased significantly.

 The issues associated with well publicised frauds may seem far removed from your business but the simple truth is that fraud can affect businesses of all sizes.
 Whether you employ a small team or a significant workforce, this factsheet considers how you can increase your awareness of the factors that indicate fraud.
 It also sets out the defences that you can implement to minimise the risk within your business.

 It is easy to think that fraud is something that ‘couldn’t or wouldn’t happen here’.
 However while large businesses have the resources to implement what they hope are effective systems of internal control to prevent fraud, smaller and medium-sized businesses often have to rely on a small team of people who they trust.
 No doubt you can think of a handful of key employees who you couldn’t imagine being without!
 On so many occasions employers have said “do you know he/she (the fraudster) was my most trusted employee”.